hgcl/clara-le/pages/posts/25-unpacking-and-wood-stove-fires.md

 ### That you can use ashes to clean stuff

 As explained above, we need to heat our main living room with a stove.
 This means that we produce a lot of ashes.
-Robin's grandma—France—usually uses it for the garden.
+Robin's grandma — France — usually uses it for the garden.
 However, we now have too much of it and need to find other uses.
-Well, lucky us, ashes can be used—a bit like baking soda—to do practically anything!
+Well, lucky us, ashes can be used — a bit like baking soda — to do practically anything!
 Some of these uses include: cleaning anything kitchen-related (an oven, a pot, a kitchen plate), making washing liquid, repelling insects.[^2]

 [^2]: [Source (in French)](https://www.toutpratique.com/248-nettoyant-naturel/6666-quoi-faire-avec-les-cendres-de-la-cheminee-30-astuces-avec-la-cendre-de-bois.php)